Delooping the functor calculus tower: Introduction

 the space of $\SS$-non-singular maps $U\to D^n$ coinciding with $i\colon D^m\subset D^n$ near $\partial D^m$.
-One of the main results of the embedding calculus~\cite{Goodwillie15} is that it can be always applied when codimension is at least 3:
+One of the main results of the embedding calculus~\cite{Goodwillie15} is that it can be always applied when codimension is at least three:

-Note that even though the multi-singularity condition is expressed using only~2 points, we still need to go to the limit of the tower, which takes into account configurations of arbitrary large number of points, in order to recover the initial embedding space.
+Note that even though the multi-singularity condition is expressed using only two points, we still need to go to the limit of the tower, which takes into account configurations of arbitrary large number of points, in order to recover the initial embedding space.
 Unfortunately, for other types of $\SS$ the question of convergence of the Goodwillie-Weiss tower has not yet been studied.
-In particular one has no any results for non-$\ell$-equal immersions with $\ell\geq 3$.
+In particular one does not have any results for non-$\ell$-equal immersions with $\ell\geq 3$.
 One should mention that for general mapping spaces, the methods of the embedding calculus do not work and the question of convergence appears to be very hard.
 Besides the Goodwillie-Weiss calculus method, one also has the Vassiliev theory of discriminants that was used to study such spaces~\cite{Vassiliev92}.
 However, for embedding spaces the discriminant method has a more restricted range where it is applicable $n\geq 2m+2$ compared to the calculus approach, which works for the range $n\geq m+3$.
 Thus one still anticipates that for general mapping spaces avoiding any given multisingularity $\SS$, the calculus method works and in particular can be applied in cases where the discriminant theory cannot.
 In particular we hope that the delooping result that we produce in this paper will encourage more studies in this direction.